Oohwo/hopefully-minesweeper/README.md

 # Hopefully Minesweeper

 ## Description
 "Hopefully Minesweeper" is a Python script that allows you to play an extremely scuffed version of Minesweeper through your terminal.
+I coded this in Python for fun and to prepare for CS242 (Introduction to Data Science) which primarily uses Python.
+This project is still in the works but I hope to improve upon it!
+I've been playing Minesweeper for fun since my sophomore year of highschool so it was a lot of fun to try to code it myself!

 ## How to Play Minesweeper
 1) Declare how many rows, columns, and mines you would like your board to have.